ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 }
 ```

-In the code above we get the url where the user should login.
+In the code above, we get the url where the user should login.
 We need to pass the client id and the client secret with the request as well as the redirect URI.
 You could also see that I only ask for the calendar scope, which is the only one I needed for this project.
 When the user opens this URL in the browser, the user has to login to his/her Google account after which Google prompts the user for consent to grant access to the calendar.